 However, a confirmed interest in the social sciences is advantageous, as is an interest in training in quantitative methods.
 As part of their application, candidates should demonstrate an interest in and potential for conducting research in the social sciences.

-Applicants should be UK residents who will be settled in the UK on 1 July 2020, with no restrictions on the period for which they may stay in the UK.
-They must have been ordinarily resident since 1 July 2017, and their residence should not have been wholly or mainly for the purpose of receiving full-time education during any part of it.
+Applicants should be UK residents settled in the UK, with no restrictions on the period for which they may stay in the UK.
+They must have been ordinarily resident for three years before attending NUSI, and their residence should not have been wholly or mainly for the purpose of receiving full-time education during any part of it.
 Verification may be requested for shortlisted candidates.

 - come from a household with a combined income at or below £42,875 per annum.
 We will usually take household income to mean the combined earnings of your parents/guardians, or your own annual income if you are living independently.
 If this is not appropriate to your circumstances, you will have the opportunity to explain this in the application form. £42,875 is the level that the University of Oxford has set as a cut off point for undergraduate bursaries (see here for information); we take this threshold as an indicator of socioeconomic background.